nickibyte/tridchessboard.js/docs/docs.md

 	* Added `stand`
 	* Added `turnable`
 	* Changed `orientation` (can now be [Orientation Object](#orientation-object) as well as 'white' or 'black')
+	* Changed `pieceTheme` (can now be pieceTheme Object as well as a string or function)
 * [Methods](#methods)
 	* Added `stand()` and `stand( enabled )`
 	* Changed `clear()` (no useAnimation argument, position changes instantly)